jenkinsci/preflight-integration-plugin/README.md

 `captureScreenshots (optional)` :  Enables taking screenhots of the each step.

 `waitResults (optional)` :  If you set it as `true`, your build waits your PreFlight test results.

-## Developer Notes

-###### Environment Setup
-Before you run this project you need to prepare your development environment.
-[This](https://jenkins.io/doc/developer/tutorial/prepare/) is a helpful document to prepare it.

-In this project used NetBeans as an IDE.

-###### Build and Run
-After prepare your environment download or clone the project.

-To run project open a command prompt and navigate to source.
-Then execute `mvn hpi:run` command.
-After build open a browser and navigate to `http://localhost:8080/jenkins/`.
-Local Jenkins instance will be up and running for the development.